sunilsoni/interviewnotes/Java/basic/java-basics.md

 ```

-Collection Framework examples for Generics.
+Collection Framework examples for Generics
 ----------------

 For Example: `ArrayList` class declaration from java.util package.